opendilab/DI-toolkit/README.md

 A simple toolkit package for opendilab, including the following utilities:

 - `ditk.logging`, a easy-to-use logger system
-- `ditk.annonated`, a annonated documation generation script
+- `ditk.annonated`, an annotated documentation generation script
+- `ditk.tensorboard`, a utility for extract data from tensorboard log file
+    - `ditk.tensorboard.plot`, plot utilities for plotting data extracted from tensorboard log file

 ## Installation